google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E02-balancing-creativity-with-user-testing.md

 faced in the industry by opening a conversation between the two, providing take aways, solutions to workflows, tools & discussions on everyday struggles.

-This week Mustafa Speaks to Ewa Gasperowicz, a Front End Developer on the Developer Relations Team at Google, about whether the UX movement has over regulated the creative process and how we can bring back that sparkle into a project by making sandwiches.
+This week Mustafa speaks to Ewa Gasperowicz, a Front End Developer on the Developer Relations team at Google, about whether the UX movement has over regulated the creative process and how we can bring back that sparkle into a project by making sandwiches.